SalmaGira/Stop-Sign-Detector/README.md

 # Stop-Sign-Detector
-a python code to detect stop signs from images of traffics
+an image processing based python code to detect stop signs from images of traffics